Hi and thank you for clicking on The Skipper.

 Some Things To Note Before You Begin:

 This story is actually two books in one.
-"Part One: Anachronism" is the first 79 chapters and "Part Two: Anamnesis " is ongoing.
-This story is humorous as well as serious.
+"Part One: Anachronism" is the first 79 chapters.
+"Part Two: Anamnesis " begins on chapter 81 and is ongoing.
+I categorize this story as a humor and tragedy.
+I'll leave it to you to figure out why.
 There is romance, but I believe in one-hundred chapters of character development before we get to any of the actual romance.

-Rather than be Earth in the past, Middle Earth is an alternate universe.
+Rather than be Earth in the past, Middle Earth is a different world.
 As much as I love Tolkien, his works do not exist in Ana's Earth.
 Neither do the movies.
 Having a canon book to read would just make this story even more complicated than it already is.

 Yes, I know that they do not speak English in Middle Earth, please don't leave reviews telling me this.
 When I first started writing this story, I thought about putting in Westron, but then I would've had to deal with writing Westron in English, but also writing English in English.
 Which gets confusing.
 So, to solve the problem, I just decided to have the Common Tongue be English.
 No, I know it's not canon, but sometimes we have to make sacrifices for the sake of the story.
-Sindarin, khuzdul, the black speech, and other Middle Earth languages are still present, though I use them sparingly.
+Sindarin, Khuzdul, the black speech, and other Middle Earth languages are still present, though I use them sparingly.
+Almost all Khuzdul used is neo-Khuzdul according to the Dwarrow Scholar, since Tolkien did not create a complete Khuzdul language like he did for the elvish languages.

 I appreciate all reviews.
-Ask me questions, tell me about incongruencies, complain about my portrayal of the characters - I love all reviews.
+Ask me questions, tell me about incongruencies, inform me of typos, guess what's going to happen next, complain about my portrayal of the characters - I love all reviews.
 You can review every chapter (much appreciated), you can review the last chapter, you can review only the exciting chapters, but please review!

 Once again, thank you for clicking on my story and I hope you enjoy it.